 It is especially true for day, date, and year historical references in a novel or nonfiction work.

-Always double-check your facts if you are referencing historical events in a book or even a blog post.
+Always double-check your facts if referencing historical events in a book or even a blog post.

 Another tip is to watch out for typos with dates.
 It’s easy to mistype 1719 instead of 1619 or 1993 instead of 1939.